-esmvalcore.preprocessor.extract_levels(cube, levels, scheme, coordinate=None) Perform vertical interpolation.
+esmvalcore.preprocessor.extract_levels(cube, levels, scheme, coordinate=None, rtol=1e-07, atol=None) Perform vertical interpolation.

-- cube (cube) The source cube to be vertically interpolated. - levels (array) One or more target levels for the vertical interpolation.
-Assumed to be in the same S.I. units of the source cube vertical dimension coordinate. - scheme (str) The vertical interpolation scheme to use.
+- cube (iris.cube.
+Cube) The source cube to be vertically interpolated. - levels (ArrayLike) One or more target levels for the vertical interpolation.
+Assumed to be in the same S.I. units of the source cube vertical dimension coordinate.
+If the requested levels are sufficiently close to the levels of the cube, cube slicing will take place instead of interpolation. - scheme (str) The vertical interpolation scheme to use.
 Choose from 'linear', 'nearest', 'nearest_horizontal_extrapolate_vertical', 'linear_horizontal_extrapolate_vertical'. - coordinate (optional str) The coordinate to interpolate.
 If specified, pressure levels (if present) can be converted to height levels and vice versa using the US standard atmosphere.
-E.g. 'coordinate = altitude' will convert existing pressure levels (air_pressure) to height levels (altitude); 'coordinate = air_pressure' will convert existing height levels (altitude) to pressure levels (air_pressure).
+E.g. 'coordinate = altitude' will convert existing pressure levels (air_pressure) to height levels (altitude); 'coordinate = air_pressure' will convert existing height levels (altitude) to pressure levels (air_pressure). - rtol (float) Relative tolerance for comparing the levels in cube to the requested levels.
+If the levels are sufficiently close, the requested levels will be assigned to the cube and no interpolation will take place. - atol (float) Absolute tolerance for comparing the levels in cube to the requested levels.
+If the levels are sufficiently close, the requested levels will be assigned to the cube and no interpolation will take place.
+By default, atol will be set to 10^-7 times the mean value of the levels on the cube.